mcalamasa/mcalamasa.github.io/essays/coding-standards.md

   - Intellij
 ---

- Coding without using a coding standard is like a Fabreezee commercial.
-Random people are asked to volunteer in a Fabreezee experiment.
+ Coding without using a coding standard is like a Febreze commercial.
+Random people are asked to volunteer in a Febreze experiment.
 If they agree, they are brought into a filthy room with a blindfold on.
 They then proceed to sniff around and explain what they are smelling.
-They all describe pleasant aromas because the room has been sprayed with Fabreezee.
+They all describe pleasant aromas because the room has been sprayed with Febreze.
 Finally, they take off the blindfold fold and are surprised to see all the dirt and filth.

- Having a code that compiles and works as intended without using a coding standard is like a filthy room sprayed with Fabreezee.
+ Having a code that compiles and works as intended without using a coding standard is like a filthy room sprayed with Febreze.
 Once your collaborators or boss opens up your code, it's like taking the blindfold off.

 # My experience
 <img class="ui medium left floated image" src="../images/curlyBracketMeme.jpg">

  Remember all those times your code wouldn't compile because you forgot a semicolon or a curly brace somewhere in your code?
 Ask any programmer and they would be able to relate to your struggles.
 When I first started writing code I almost always had this problem.
 I eventually typed both start and end curly braces first, then wrote the code block.
 I also made the end curly brace on its own line.
-Already, I made my own little coding standard.
+Unintentionally, I made my own little coding standard.

- Using ESLint on Intellij has been a bit painful, mainly because making sure theres a space in all the right places is very tedious.
+ Using ESLint on Intellij has been a bit painful, mainly because making sure there's a space in all the right places is very tedious.
 Also, I no longer have errors such as forgetting a semicolon or curly brace.
 Other than that, I enjoy using ESLint because I end up with a code that is pleasant to look at.
 Also, it helps me stay consistent.
 I think I would have benefitted more if I was introduced to a coding standard when I first started coding to prevent small errors.

 # Why are coding standards important